How To Build An Athletic Physique

 Move Like An Athlete

-Athletes master movement in every direction, generating power efficiently and reacting instinctively under pressure.
-Your training should reflect that.
+Athletes are sharp.
+They react without overthinking, generate power in every direction, and move efficiently under pressure.
+Your training should train that.

 • Sled Pushes and Drags: Develop explosive lower-body strength, endurance, and have been proven to help with sprint acceleration.